The Music RoomVintage Tube Amplifier Rants & Manifesto

 There are some reasons behind this and I will try to convince the skeptics and tube purists.

 Preamps are much easier to use for a tube amp beginner than a tube power amplifier.
 Preamp tubes are far less costly (9 pin types) and good tested one's can be found from a myriad of internet tube stores.
+BUT you absolutely positively need low noise preamp tubes.
+If you don't get low noise preamp tubes, your music will ted to have a 'haze'.

 Secondly using a higher powered, high quality solid state amplifier will eliminate the necessity to look for tube compatible speakers, allowing the hobbyist to use existing low to medium efficiency speaker systems (Bose, AR, etc.).
 High power at the amp stage will free the hobbyist from having to worry about deficient bass performance, damping factors and other tube power amp to speaker interface issues.